buildbuddy-io/buildbuddy/docs/workflows-config.md

 Trusted workflow executions can access [secrets](secrets) using environment variables.

-Environment variables are expanded inline in the `bazel_commands` list.
 For example, if we have a secret named `REGISTRY_TOKEN` and we want to set the remote header `x-buildbuddy-platform.container-registry-password` to the value of that secret, we can get the secret value using